sohantandle1997/document-manager-assessment/API Documentation.md

 ## Introduction

 Propylon Document Manager is a RESTful application designed to streamline file management processes.
-With its intuitive interface, users can effortlessly upload, store, and retrieve files on the server.
+With its interface, users can effortlessly upload, store, and retrieve files on the server.
 The application also empowers users by enabling the maintenance of multiple versions for each file, ensuring a comprehensive history of document updates.
-Propylon Document Manager simplifies document management while promoting organized collaboration and efficient file tracking."
+Propylon Document Manager simplifies document management while promoting organized collaboration and efficient file tracking.

 ## Authentication